 I present to you the Perrine sweet Hawaiian rolls beer French toast bake!
 Featuring an extraordinary bourbon oak aged blackberry Altbier and fresh blackberries.
 And brown sugar, of course.
+Way to have beer for breakfast!

 It is so sweet and so moist that you may not remember the maple syrup.
 The crunch of the caramelized sugar on top contrasts the softness of the rolls, seconded by the blackberries, which even though having released a lot of their juices during baking manage to stay in one piece and somewhat firm.